 “Later, Autry would buy the song from Whitley for $350.
 He tinkered with it (gaining the co-writer’s credit by doing so), recorded it numerous times, put it in movies and then spent the next 60 years living it.
 ‘Back in the Saddle’ became so associated with Autry throughout his career that he used it as the title of his 1976 autobiography.
 Autry’s original 1939 recording would become his second gold record.
-The Western Writers of America in 2010 added ‘Back in the Saddle’ as one of the Top 100 Western Songs of All Time.”
+In 2010, the Western Writers of America added ‘Back in the Saddle’ as one of its Top 100 Western Songs of All Time.”

 Gene Autry, “Back in the Saddle Again” (1939):